Quantcast

 • The directory sites listed below also offer valuable information on other topics.
 Use them to find restaurants, shopping locations, car services and transportation, gyms, travel services and more.

-• Many of the businesses you’ll find in the directories are also reviewed on editorial sites like Citysearch and Yelp.
+• Many of the businesses you’ll find in the directories are also reviewed on sites such as Citysearch and Yelp.
 If you have time, run a search on a business or clinic you might visit to get customer reviews.

-To find a 24-hour pharmacy or medical facility …
+To find a 24-hour pharmacy or medical facility in New York …

 Back to Top

 Although New York has its mainstays—the pizza, deli sandwiches and bagels that have made it famous among food lovers—the city offers more than a few surprises when it comes to food and dining out.
-Use the picks below to make the most of your meals.
-Read reviews by critics and fellow diners, get the lowdown on iconic New York items, find top-notch delivery service and learn about the biggest food events in the city.
-You’ll even find vegetarian, vegan and gluten-free establishments.
+Use the sites below to get the lowdown on New York restaurants, find top-notch delivery service and learn about the biggest food events in the city.

-• Many restaurants in New York don’t take reservations, in which case you should be ready to wait for a table.
-However, a growing number of eateries are allowing online reservations, according to The New York Times.
+• Many New York restaurants don’t take reservations, in which case you should be ready to wait for a table.
+But a growing number of eateries are allowing online reservations, according to The New York Times.

 • The outer boroughs offer an outstanding array of ethnic foods and trendier upscale cuisines (especially in Park Slope and Cobble Hill in Brooklyn).
-Eating In Translation is a blog with sections about each borough.
+Eating In Translation is a blog with sections about each borough; scroll down the right side to find the boroughs.

-For an introduction to NY food and dining …
+For an introduction to New York restaurants …

 For diners on a budget …